Using Effective E-Commerce Web Design to Increase Online Sales

 Another very effective e-commerce web design strategy is to prominently display your shipping and return policy on the home page, in your header, and again in the footer of your pages.
 Contrary to popular belief, this will not lead to increased returns.
 Providing this info removes a frequent obstacle in the journey of conversion and increases sales!

 If you are selling to consumers residing in any EU country, you need to fully comply with the General Data Protection Rules (GDPR) that went into effect on May 25th, 2018.
 While EU regulators are most likely not going to beat down your door if you missed out on this, you will still want to become compliant.
-Here are some simple GDPR compliance tips for those of you not entirely sure what to do.

 Simple Shopping Cart and Checkout Process